conskourris/kalamari/README.md

 A scripting language to finally provide a simple, digital tablature solution.

 compile example.txt to see key syntax elements of kalamari.

+you will need the following python 2.x libraries to compile app.py:
+Tkinter
+ply